Joe Walsh (Illinois politician): Early career

 As a social worker, Walsh worked with the Jobs for Youth program in the inner-city Chicago area, teaching high school dropouts basic academic and job skills.
 He later taught American government and American history at Oakton Community College and the Hebrew Theological College.

 Walsh ran the Daniel Murphy Scholarship Fund, a Chicago-based, privately funded program which grants scholarships to low-income students to attend private high schools.
 He raised funds for two organizations advocating school choice: the American Education Reform Council, and the Milton and Rose Friedman Foundation.
 In addition, Walsh raised nearly $1 million over a five-year period for the Fabretto Children's Foundation, an international charity which uses education and micro-enterprise to alleviate poverty among Nicaraguan children.

-Walsh also worked on state and local government policy issues for The Heartland Institute, a libertarian free-market think tank based in Chicago.
+Walsh worked on state and local government policy issues for the Heartland Institute, a libertarian free-market think tank based in Chicago.
 He helped launch conservative organizations that seek to limit government and elect fiscal conservatives to state legislatures such as the Legislative Education Action Drive and the Americans for Limited Government.
 He also did consulting work with the United Republican Fund, an Illinois political action committee helping to elect Republican state legislators.

-He has raised venture capital for a living, according to the Chicago Tribune, with his campaign website indicating that he worked for Ravenswood Advisors, a Chicago boutique investment banking group which raised early-stage investment capital for new and small businesses.
+Walsh has raised venture capital for a living, according to the Chicago Tribune, with his campaign website indicating that he worked for Ravenswood Advisors, a Chicago boutique investment banking group which raised early-stage investment capital for new and small businesses.
 It was reported that Walsh earned $30,000 to $40,000 a year in the past.
 In 2010, he had a negative net worth of $317,498 according to OpenSecrets.